gravbox/gFile/README.md

-# gFile
+# gFile Envelope Encryption System
 This is an  encrypted fie system.
 The engine implements **Envelope Encryption**.
 This is a multi-tenant file storage system.
 Each tenant stores files in a container.
 A container is essentially a virtual file system.
 Each file is stored a unique data key.
 The data key is prepended to the file encrypted with a tenant key.
 Every file for a tenant has its data key encrypted with the tenant key.
 This allows the re-keying of the whole tenant very quickly, as there is no need to re-encrypt the whole file.
-Only the dta key header is re-encryptred.
+Only the data key header is re-encrypted.

 ```csharp
 //Create engine